Version

 data manager group permissions

-The Manage Data Sets in Server Console permission is separate from the Data Manager access permissions since it is meant to be used for users who work in CloverDX Server console and require the ability to see and manage data sets in the Data Manager.
+The Manage data sets in Server Console and View data sets in Server Console permissions are separate from the Data Manager access permissions since they are meant to be used for users who work in CloverDX Server console and require the ability to see and manage data sets in the Data Manager.
 Typically, this will be Server admin, support team etc. – they do not necessarily need to have access to the Data Manager to work with data (in fact, in many organizations it is desirable for the admin to not be able to see the data) and hence these users do not require Data Manager seat.

-This permission will grant them the ability to see Data Sets module in CloverDX Console.
+These permissions will grant them the ability to see Data Sets module in CloverDX Console.
+In addition, the Manage data sets in Server Console permission allows the user to disable and enable data sets.
 See more information about this module below.

 The top-level Data Manager permission can be used for users who require full access to the Data Manager – the administrative Data Sets module as well as access to the Data Manager app.